Model Performance Evaluation

 Our models are continuously re-trained using the customer data feedback loop.
 The recall will gradually improve and the precision will remain as more failure reports are used for modelling.
 To summarize:

 • Precision must always be very good, at the cost of the recall.
-Confidence in the system drives adoption, which in turn drive the economic benefits customers’ pursue;
+Confidence in the system drives adoption, which in turn drives the economic benefits customers pursue;

-• Really good Precision must be maintained while continuously improving minimum True Positive Rate (recall);
+• Really good Precision must be maintained while continuously improving the minimum True Positive Rate (recall);

 • More repair logs and prediction feedback accelerate the improvement of the minimum True Positive Rate (recall).